Category Archives: 2014

 The Railway Man (2014)

 The biggest flop of 2014?
 Possibly.
 Jonathan Teplitzky’s (Burning Man, television’s Broadchurch) grossed under $5 million in the theaters but cost $18 million to make.
 This movie should have been great.
-But then again, so should have been Unbroken, the underwhelming Angelina Jolie vehicle that showcased the 47-day survival of two men living on a raft after their plane was shot down during World War II only to be held in a prisoner of war camp.
+But then again, so should have been Unbroken, the underwhelming Angelina Jolie vehicle that showcased the 47-day survival of two men living on a raft after their plane was shot down during World War II, only to be held in a prisoner of war camp.
 This movie did just fine at the box office (doubling its budget costs), but it still did not come close to expectations.
-The Railway Man had lesser expectations than Unbroken, but it did have a better cast and weaker competition at the time of its release.
-A 66% on Rotten Tomatoes isn’t bad, but usually, you want to see a slightly higher (at minimum) for a true story-based historical drama.
+The Railway Man had fewer expectations than Unbroken, but it did have a better cast and weaker competition at the time of its release.
+A 66% on Rotten Tomatoes isn’t bad, but usually, you want to see a slightly higher (at minimum) rating for a true story-based historical drama.
 I am uncertain of why I watched this film.
 I had convinced myself I was not going to.
-But it showed up on my Showtime OnDemand list one day when I was trying to find a movie to watch and decided to give it a chance.
+However, it appeared on my Showtime OnDemand list one day when I was searching for a movie to watch and decided to give it a try.
 I’m glad I did.
-It is certainly not a great movie but is better than expected.
-It is a much more complete film than was Unbroken.
+It is certainly not a great movie, but it is better than expected.
+It is a much more complete film than Unbroken.

 Continue reading The Railway Man (2014)